Knights of Sidonia: Setting

-The story is set in the year 3394, a thousand years after mankind flees from Earth after it was destroyed by a race of shapeshifting aliens, the Gauna, aboard hundreds of colossal spacecraft created from the remains of the planet.
+The story is set in the year 3394, a thousand years after mankind flees from Earth after it was destroyed by a race of shapeshifting eldritch aliens, the Gauna, aboard hundreds of colossal spacecraft created from the remains of the planet.
 One such ship is the Sidonia, which has developed its own human culture closely based on that of Japan where human cloning, asexual reproduction, and human genetic engineering, such as granting humans photosynthesis, are commonplace.
 It is also revealed that the top echelons of this society have secretly been granted immortality.
 With a population of over 500,000 people, Sidonia is possibly the last human settlement remaining, as the fates of the other ships are unknown.

 Little is known about the true nature of the Gauna or their motivation for attacking humanity.
 At any given time, a Gauna consists of a nearly impenetrable core protected by a dense layer of malleable flesh known as "placenta" (胞衣, ena).
 Once the ena is shed away and the core is destroyed, the Gauna's body disintegrates.

-Sidonia is defended by large mechanized weapons called Gardes (衛人, Morito) whose weaponry and mobility is powered by "Higgs particles" (ヘイグス粒子, Heigusu Ryūshi), armed with a high-output cannon for long range assaults and a special spear known as "Kabizashi" for close combat.
+While Sidonia itself is heavily armed with an arsenal of high-output beam cannons and mass cannons including slow but powerful planet-destroying warheads, it is primarily defended by large mechanized weapons called Gardes (衛人, Morito) whose weaponry and mobility is powered by "Higgs particles" (ヘイグス粒子, Heigusu Ryūshi), armed with a high-output beam cannon for long range assaults and a special spear known as "Kabizashi" for close combat.
 The tip of the kabizashi is made of a rare and little-understood material which has the unique property of being able to destroy a Gauna's core.
 Later the Gardes are also equipped with firearms whose ammunition have the same material of the Kabizashi after a means to artificially mass-produce it is discovered.
 Most people in the surviving human population are screened and drafted as Garde pilots at a young age, if they are shown to be capable of piloting them.